Indian Premier League (IPL) Sponsors 2026

 After Viacom18 won the exclusive digital rights for the IPL for the 2023–27 cycle by paying a whopping US$2.7 billion, it was announced that the IPL 2023 matches would be streamed for free on the company’s JioCinema platform.

 In February 2025, Viacom18 and The Walt Disney Company announced the merger of their streaming platforms — respectively, JioCinema and Disney+ Hotstar — to form a unified platform, JioHotstar.
-Viacom18 holds the majority stake for this platform with a 63.16% ownership, with Disney holding the remaining 36.84%.
+Viacom18 holds the majority stake in this platform with a 63.16% ownership, with Disney holding the remaining 36.84%.

-Hotstar—now JioHotstar—returned as the IPL’s online streaming platform ahead of its 2025 edition after the merger was completed.
+Hotstar, now JioHotstar, returned as the IPL’s online streaming platform ahead of its 2025 edition after the merger was completed.
+The deal will be up for renewal after the 2027 season.